dspec13/DBM-Image-Downloader/README.md

 This is mainly intended to gather the pages of the webcomic for offline viewing on e-readers.

 ## If You Are Reading This In The Future...
 ...
 I am probably dead (Just Kidding!).
-But I doubt that I'll be updating this any further.
-As of now there are 1714 pages published in Dragonball Multiverse.
+But I'm only likely to update this script VERY infrequently, as I tend to read DBM only once a year or two, just to give me a large ammount of content to consume at once.
+As the script currently stands it is fully functional up to Page 2334.
 If more pages have been published since the time I wrote this and now, just open the Downloader script with any text editor & change the value of the variable _currentNumberOfPagesPublished_ to the current number of pages published.
 Enjoy Reading!

 ## Notes & Instructions
 <ul>